lucasnell/jackalope/cran-comments.md

 This is a resubmission.
 In this version I have done the following:

+* Explicitly tested for memory-access issues using ASAN, and found none.
 * Added `::pcg_detail::` prefix to `extended<...>` in `inst/include/pcg/pcg_random.hpp`
   to avoid Solaris compile error
 * Fixed error in `src/io_fasta.cpp` that caused heap buffer overflow as detected in ASAN